2000Deba/NoPassMobile/README.md

 This application is developed with security best practices in mind.

-During installation, the APK is scanned by **Google Play Protect**.
-No harmful behavior was reported during the scan.
+During installation, the APK is scanned by **Google Play Protect**, and no harmful behavior was reported.

 <div align="center">
   <p><strong>Google Play Protect – Installation Scan Result</strong></p>